Free interview prep material in your inbox

 5. Practice written cases as part of your case interview preparation

 It’s vital to prepare thoroughly for every aspect of interviewing at a top consulting firm.
-Written case study examples can be hard to find, so we’ve included several of them – along with solutions – in our Case Library, which is available as part of our Interview Prep Course.
+Written case study examples can be hard to find, so we’ve included several of them – along with solutions – in our Case Library, which is available as part of our Consulting Interview Prep Toolkit.

-Designed to teach you how to tackle each dimension of the case and fit interviews, the Interview Prep Course contains all the video lectures, sample interviews, case material, and practice tools you’ll need to ace any case interview.
+Designed to teach you how to tackle each dimension of the case and fit interviews, the Consulting Interview Prep Toolkit contains all the online courses, sample interviews, case material, and practice tools you’ll need to ace any consulting interview.

 Explore other resources